 Review the Graduate School of Arts and Sciences Transcript FAQs for additional details regarding required content, format, and submission.Back to Top

 Letters of Recommendation

-Three letters of recommendation are required (only two are required for the EMPL program).
+Three letters of recommendation are required (only two are required for the EMPL program and the dual MPM/KDI program).
 Ideally, applicants should submit at least one from an academic source and one from a professional (work-related) source.
 Each letter of recommendation should be submitted from your recommender’s professional email address and be on official letterhead.

 The online application utilizes a secure online recommendation system which will:

 - automatically email your recommendation providers with instructions for online submission of the recommendation;